9 Upstate New York Getaway Ideas That Are Worth the Drive

 The Strong National Museum of Play

-You’ll need a few hours (and probably snacks) for this one.
-The Strong Museum is a giant playground of interactive exhibits, a butterfly garden, the National Toy Hall of Fame, and even a mini Wegmans for pint-sized shoppers.
+The Strong Museum combines interactive exhibits, video games, a butterfly garden, the National Toy Hall of Fame, climbing spaces, and even a kid-sized Wegmans that younger kids absolutely lose their minds over.

 Seabreeze Amusement Park